golfsap/template/README.md

-# dropdown-menu
+# Template
-A javascript dropdown menu module.
+A github template for webpack, eslint and prettier.